 Macadamia nut butter is ahhhmazing, but can be difficult to find.
 So, if you cannot get your hands on it, try a raw cashew butter.

-Or, just go with the coconut butter version, below.
-The coconut butter treats hold together even better and have become my favorite version!
+Or, just go with the version, below.
+The treats hold together even better and have become my favorite version!

 Enjoy the treats! x Dreena